ujjwi/bookNotes/README.md

 1. Clone this repository to your local machine.
 2. Navigate to the project directory in your terminal.
 3. Run `npm install` to install dependencies.
-4. Create a `.env` file similar to the `.env.example` file and fill in the required values.
+4. Create a `.env` file similar to the `env.example` file and fill in the required values.
 5. Set up your PostgreSQL database and update the `.env` file with your database credentials.
    You can create a table in your postgre database using the following command :
    ```